 Bookkeeping is an impressive high-paying job.
 It’s different than accounting as it doesn’t require a degree or experience at all.

 You’re not actually calculating or analyzing anything.
 Instead, you’re just helping companies keep track of their money.
 So many businesses don’t want to do simple tasks.
 They’ll instead outsource everything to save time.
 Bookkeeping is one of them.
-It requires little to none experience but can pay quite well and be remote.
+It requires little to no experience but can pay quite well and be remote.

 Expect $35,000-$75,000 USD a year as a bookkeeper.

 If you have any knowledge or skill of any subject, then you can teach it!
 There are thousands of topics to choose from and thousands of people to teach.
 Teaching online gives you the flexibility of choosing your hours and location while still being able to earn a decent living.

 You can be an instructor for a vast array of topics: math, science, music, writing, coding/programming, even fitness instructor!
 These jobs can also be done offline, such as working as a yoga or scuba diving instructor at a resort.

 Since there are so many different types of instructors, estimating an average salary is difficult.
 It depends on what you’re teaching and where.
 A scuba diving instructor at a popular resort is a higher-paying job than a fitness instructor at a small-town gym.
 An average salary would be anywhere from $30,000 to $75,000 USD/year.

 Learning English is paramount to success today, regardless of where you work.
 English is the world’s business language, so there will always be people needing to learn it.
 Whether you teach privately online or become a company’s English tutor, you have ample opportunity to find work.